mzufferey/omics/index.md

 ConsensusPathDB allows us to perform overexpression analysis on top of differentially activated MRs to identify signif- icantly enriched molecular functions (M), cellular components (C), biological process (BP), pathways (P) and protein complexes (PC).
 The advantage of using ConsensusPathDB over a popular tool like DAVID [31]isthatitprovidesthe option to search through multiple databases (different types of interactions) to find enriched pathways, unlike DAVID, which only uses the KEGG database.
 Moreover,

+Gene ontology, pathway and cytoband analysis is performed by ToppGene (https ://toppg ene. cchmc .org/)

 **Deconvolution**